Noahbryson/BLAES_stimSweep/README.md

 # Repository for Parameter Generator and Parm Fragments for the BLAES stimSweep Task.
+Version 1.0
 ------------
 # BLAES_stimsweep_generator_CCEP.m
+## Notes
+### waveforms
   all stimulation currently occurs in one-second bursts, modulated by the carrier frequency.
+This will be updated in a later version
+### timing
+  1 Block takes (6s x number of configurations) when CCEPs are included 1 Block takes (5s x number of configurations) when CCEPs are excluded
+  NOTE: The start of a new BLOCK will have a 10s delay.

+### exclusions
+  excluding a 1 mA condition will cause this to break unfortunately, since the pseduorandomization uses recursive methods to ensure rules about amplitude and channels are not violated.
 ## Parameters
 - BCI2kPath: String
   - Path on your machine to the BCI2000 distribution.
 Required for .mex files needed to write parameter files